the-future-society/modern-slavery-statements-research/README.md

 Over the next few weeks and months, the following improvements are planned to the dataset and the repository:

-1. ~~Provide a convenient one-command entry point to the data~~, including download to a pandas dataframe.
+1. ~~Provide a convenient one-command entry point to the data~~
-2. Improve the dataset quality by continuously including more documents and improving the data cleaning pipeline.
+2. ~~Improve the dataset quality by continuously including more documents and improving the data cleaning pipeline.~~
-3. Provide examples of analysis.
+3. ~~Provide examples of analysis.~~
 4. Provide manually annotaded labels for a subset of the corpus to enable analyses using supervised methods.
 5. Open source the data and research for public access.